 Ian Ziering (Captain Hernan Cortes), Marco Sanchez (Lieutenant Eduardo Rios), Dichan Lachman (Ayacoatl), Jack McGee (Father Alonzo Gria), Kalani Queypo (Xocozin), Allan Gumapac (Matlal), Will Snow (Sergeant Mendoza), James Locke (Duran)

 Brian Trenchard-Smith is a director with a long history in genre cinema.
 Though British born, Trenchard-Smith was raised in Australia and found his footing in various action movies in the 1970s Ozploitation heyday, most famously The Man from Hong Kong (1975).
-In genre material, Trenchard-Smith directed the sf prison film Turkey Shoot (1983), the quite good future satire Dead-End Drive-In (1986) and the modestly effective children’s film Frog Dreaming/The Quest (1986), before going to the US for films like Night of the Demons 2 (1994), the alien abduction film Official Denial (1994), Leprechaun 3 (1995), Leprechaun 4: Leprechaun in Space (1996), the meteor collision film Doomsday Rock (1997), Atomic Dog (1998) about a mutant dog, the Biblical End of the World film Megiddo (2001), the haunted house film Sightings: Heartland Ghost (2002), the plague film The Paradise Virus (2003) and the disaster movie Arctic Blast (2010).
+In genre material, Trenchard-Smith directed the sf prison film Turkey Shoot (1983), the quite good future satire Dead-End Drive-In (1986), the modestly effective children’s film Frog Dreaming/The Quest (1986) and the astral horror film Out of the Body (1989), before going to the US for films like Night of the Demons 2 (1994), the alien abduction film Official Denial (1994), Leprechaun 3 (1995), Leprechaun 4: Leprechaun in Space (1996), the meteor collision film Doomsday Rock (1997), Atomic Dog (1998) about a mutant dog, the Biblical End of the World film Megiddo (2001), the haunted house film Sightings: Heartland Ghost (2002), the plague film The Paradise Virus (2003) and the disaster movie Arctic Blast (2010).